 The Group is a key participant in the IT and telecommunications services market, holding a market share of approximately 35%.
+While the Group's Services and Retail segments have a diverse customer base, 12% of the Consulting segments revenue depended on a single customer (2013: 11%).

 In April 2014, the Group announced that it had been the target of an unsolicited takeover offer.
-The directors believed that this offer significantly undervalued the Group.
+The Directors believed that this offer significantly undervalued the Group.
 The offer caused some disruption, diverting management time from daily operations, and the Group incurred one-off costs of approximately \$0.2m in relation to the offer.
 The offer has since been withdrawn.